chinmaygandi/chinmaygandi/README.md

 - 👯 I’m looking for any opportunities in Cloud development or Data engineering
 - 📫 How to reach me: gandi.c@northeastern.edu
 - 😄 Pronouns: He/Him
 - ⚡ Developed: Applications like PDF-GPT, NewsAggregator, RoommateFinder and ResumeScreener.
 Go through the github repos for more details
+- 📋 Check out more details here (https://github.com/chinmaygandi/Resume)